 As the end of the year approaches many employers will pay and many employees will receive year-end bonuses.
 While often the icing on the cake for a productive year employee should be aware of the tax consequences of their bonus.
 Percent vs. Aggregate Method When it comes to taxing the bonus an employer may choose the percentage method versus the aggregate method.
 Under the aggregate or wage holding bracket method the employer will use the withholding tables generally used for the employee normal paycheck.
 Then, the supplemental wages are aggregated with the employee’s normal pay and taxes are withheld accordingly.

 When you have a 401k plan and hard times befall you, you may wonder if there is a way to get your hands on the money.
 In some cases you can get to the funds for a hardship withdrawal, but if you’re under age 59½ you will likely owe the 10% early withdrawal penalty.
 (The term 401k is used throughout this article, but these options apply to all qualified plans, including 403b, 457, etc.) Generally it’s difficult to withdraw money from your 401k, that’s part of the value of a 401k plan – a sort of forced discipline that requires you to leave your savings alone until retirement or face some significant penalties.
 Many 401k plans have options available to get your hands on the money, but most have substantial qualifications that are tough to meet.
-The list below is not all-inclusive, and each 401k plan administrator may have different […]
+Your withdrawal of money from the 401k plan will result in taxation of the […]

 If your employer has a 401(k) plan available for you to participate in, you may also have a Roth 401(k) option available as a part of the plan.
 (We’re referring to 401(k) plans by name here, but unless noted the rules we’re discussing also apply to other Qualified Retirement Plans (QRPs) such as 403(b) or 457 plans.)
 Roth 401(k) plans are not required when a 401(k) plan is offered, but many employers offer this option these days.
 The Roth 401(k) option, also known as a Designated Roth Account or DRAC, first became available with the passage of the Economic Growth and Tax Relief Reconciliation Act (EGTRRA) of 2001, with the first accounts available effective January 1, 2006.
 The Roth 401(k) was designed to provide similar features present in a Roth IRA to the employer-provided 401(k)-type plans.
 Similar to traditional 401(k) Certain features of the Roth 401(k) are similar to the traditional […]